nystudio107/craft-routemap/docs/docs/index.md

 }
 ```

-The default is to return all route rules for all `siteId`s but you can specify a particular site via the optional `siteId` parameter, e.g.: `/actions/route-map/routes/get-route-rules?siteId=2`
+The default is to return all route rules for all `siteId`s but you can specify a particular site via the optional `siteId` parameter, for example: `/actions/route-map/routes/get-route-rules?siteId=2`

-You can also pass in the optional `includeGlobal` parameter (which defaults to `1` aka `true`) to determine if you want to include any global (for all sites) routes via the controller API endpoint `/actions/route-map/routes/get-route-rules?includeGlobal=0`
+You can also pass in the optional `includeGlobal` parameter (which defaults to `1` aka `true`) to determine to include any global (for all sites) routes via the controller API endpoint `/actions/route-map/routes/get-route-rules?includeGlobal=0`

 ### Public URLs

 #### All Public URLs

-The controller API endpoint `/actions/route-map/routes/get-all-urls` will return a list of _all_ of the public URLs to all of the Elements on your website (Entries, Assets, Categories, even custom Elements):
+The controller API endpoint `/actions/route-map/routes/get-all-urls` will return a list of _all_ of the public URLs to all of the Elements on your site (Entries, Assets, Categories, even custom Elements):

 ```json
 [